 However, Norfolk officials were disappointed to learn in 2017 that Carnival would not start or stop trips at Norfolk in 2018.
 The cruise line's pattern had been to load passengers at Half Moone Cruise and Celebration Center for cruises to Bermuda as a ship moved in the spring season from winter cruises in Florida to New York, or moved the ship in the fall from New York to Florida.

-In 2018, Carnival will interrupt that pattern and add a larger ship to its fleet.
-The new Horizon will not be traveling between New York to Florida when it goes into service for the winter season, and Carvival also determined that it exceeds the capacity of Norfolk's terminal.23
+In 2018, Carnival interrupted that pattern when it added a larger ship to its fleet.
+The new Horizon did not travel between New York to Florida when it went into service for the winter season, so Norfolk was not a halfway point for a port call.
+Carvival also determined that the larger Horizon, which could accommodate 4,000-passengers, exceeded the capacity of Norfolk's terminal.

 the Norwegian Cruise Line ship Dawn displays plaques recognizing when it first visited a port, including Norfolk